 By the same token, if you are in the rental property business, you can easily run Schedule E to see what your tax position is anytime you choose to.
 At tax time, you can easily export your data to TurboTax to prepare your tax return.
-Unfortunately, you cannot run these reports or export your data from QuickBooks Online to TurboTax.
+Unfortunately, you cannot run Schedule E reports or export your data from QuickBooks Online to TurboTax.

 Manage Rental Property

 Unlike QuickBooks Online Plus, Quicken Home & Business has the capability to manage all aspects of a rental property business.
-This includes, but is not limited to: tenant information, reminders for rent payments that are coming due or past due, recording income and expenses for each property, as well as managing lease terms, rental rates, and security deposits, all within the Rent Center.
+This includes, but is not limited to, tracking tenant information, reminders for rent payments that are coming due or past due, and recording income and expenses for each property.
+You can also manage lease terms, rental rates, and security deposits within Quicken.

 Pricing: Quicken vs QuickBooks

 QuickBooks Online Pricing

-QuickBooks Online has three pricing plans that are billed monthly:
+QuickBooks Online has five pricing plans that are billed monthly:

 - Simple Start: $25 $8 per month